-referred to as "broker non-votes."
+If a broker indicates on its proxy that it submits to the Company that it does not have authority to vote certain shares held in "street name," the shares not voted are referred to as "broker non-votes."
 Broker non-votes occur when brokers do not have discretionary voting authority to vote certain shares held in "street name" on particular proposals under the rules of the New York Stock Exchange, and the "beneficial owner" of those shares has not instructed the broker how to vote on those proposals.
-If you are a beneficial owner and you do not provide instructions to your broker, bank or other nominee, your broker, bank or other nominee is permitted to vote your shares for or against "routine" matters such as Proposal 4, the ratification of the appointment of our independent registered public accounting firm.
+If you are a beneficial owner and you do not provide instructions to your broker, bank or other nominee, your broker, bank or other nominee is permitted to vote your shares for or against "routine" matters.
 Brokers are not permitted to exercise discretionary voting authority to vote your shares for or against "non-routine" matters.
-Proposal 1, the election of directors, Proposal 2, approval of the amendment to the 2021 Stock Plan and Proposal 3, approval of the amendment to the Company's Certificate of Incorporation to effect a reverse stock split of the Company's outstanding common stock are each a "non-routine" matter.